opensafely/documentation/docs/ehrql-new-tutorial-opensafely-project.md

 !!! todo

-    We should consider moving all the examples to be project based and covering some of the topics here earlier on.
+    We could consider moving all the examples to be project based and covering some of the topics here earlier on.

+    However, more likely is that we favour `opensafely exec` and only discuss a simplistic `project.yaml` containing one dataset definition here.

 ## The relationship between Data Builder and OpenSAFELY projects